-Deacons are persons called by God, authorized by the church, and ordained by a bishop to a lifetime ministry of Word and Service to both the community and the congregation in a ministry that connects the two.
+Deacons are persons called by God, authorized by the church, and ordained by a bishop to a lifetime ministry of word, service, compassion, and justice.
 Deacons exemplify Christian discipleship, create opportunities for others to enter into discipleship, and connect the needs and hurts of the people with the church.

 In the world, the deacon seeks to express a ministry of compassion and justice and assists lay persons as they claim their own ministry.

 In the congregation, the ministry of the deacon is to teach and to form disciples, and to lead worship together with other ordained and lay persons, connecting the needs and hurts of the people with the church. (¶329)

 Deacons are called to a lifetime of servant leadership.
 In the church’s life they give leadership:

 Deacons are accountable to the annual conference and the bishop for the fulfillment of their call to servant leadership. (¶328)